 Connected technologies, like mobile devices, chatbots, smart appliances and autonomous vehicles are radically changing our daily lives.

 Worldpay recently conducted a survey about how consumers feel about the developments in connected technologies.
 They asked how comfortable customers felt about the implications for security, privacy and foreign currency payments.
-Below is our digest of the key findings in the report.
+Below, we expand on how IoT already affects daily life and provide our digest of Worldpay’s key findings.

 1. Consumers are familiar with connected technologies